Liquid-gas transition and coexistence in ground-state bosons with spin twist

-{\it Summary.} We have revealed a new mechanism using spin twist to engineer liquid-gas transition and coexistence in boson systems, which does not rely on finite temperature or long-range interaction and thus is well beyond the traditional frame.
-We have demonstrated the scheme for a specific model of binary bosons under Rabi coupling and magnetic detuning, and the proposed liquid-gas phase separation and the universal scaling of equilibrium densities can be easily tested in current cold atoms experiment.
+{\it Summary.} We have revealed a new mechanism using spin twist to engineer liquid-gas transition and coexistence (LGTC) in ground state bosons, which does not rely on thermal effect or long-range potential.
+The scheme is demonstrated with a specific model of binary bosons under Rabi coupling and magnetic detuning.
+Take the realistic $^{39}$K atoms for example, in practice one can follow the strategy in \cite{Lavoine2021:BeyondMeanFieldEffectsRabiCoupled, Hammond2022:TunableThreeBodyInteractions, Tarruell2022} to prepare a gas at ground state, from which a liquid (droplet) can be approached by changing $\gamma$ or $\alpha$ following Fig.\ref{fig_diagram}.
+The LGTC naturally occur during this process, and the proposed phase separation in a trap and universal scaling of equilibrium densities can be readily tested in experiments.

 Finally, we remark that the spin twist in creating an effective low-density repulsion for gas stabilization is a very robust mechanism, which can be applied to a wide class of quantum systems with competing single-particle and interaction orders.
-For instance, it is expected to still work when change $\Omega,\delta$ to other single-particle potentials in altering spins, such as the spin-orbit coupling.
-In this regard, the spin twist can serve as a general principle for achieving liquid-gas transition and coexistence at ultra-low temperatures, which hopefully would promote the practical use of such phenomena in a fascinating quantum world in future.
+For instance, it is expected to still work when add more spin degrees of freedom, or change $\Omega,\delta$ to other single-particle potentials in altering spins.
+In this regard, the spin twist can serve as a general principle for achieving LGTC at ultra-low temperatures, which hopefully would promote the practical use of such phenomena in a fascinating quantum world in future.

 \acknowledgments {\bf Acknowledgment.} The work is supported by the National Key Research and Development Program of China (2018YFA0307600), the National Natural Science Foundation of China (12074419, 12134015), and the Strategic Priority Research Program of Chinese Academy of Sciences (XDB33000000).